eloi1201/CTF/DEFCON_2018/MISC-Throwback.md

 The flag consists of transformed characters from exclamation marks in the text.

-For example, there are 4 characters to meet first exclamation mark in the text.
+For example, there are 4 characters "Anyo" to reach first exclamation mark in the text.
 So the first exclamation mark is "d" which is 4th character of alphabet.
-Then second exclamation mark is "a" starting character of alphabet.
+Then the second exclamation mark is "a" starting character of alphabet.

 I got flag string after writing python script.